-The role of digital data is becoming relevant in all aspects of contemporary society, and museums are no exception.
+The role of digital data is becoming relevant in all aspects of contemporary society, and museums for arts and culture are no exception.
 They are increasingly responsible for not only physical collections, but also fast-growing data collections generated through the acquisition of digital-born heritage, as well as digitization, imaging and citizen science.
 How can this enable curators to gain new insights in the past and offer unique perspectives in exhibitions?
-In this module, we will take a cross-disciplinary view on curating by focusing on both physical and digital collections.

-You will design your own exhibition, which will introduce you to various stages of exhibition-making, like exhibitions research and the challenges of proposal writing.
-In hands-on sessions you will learn basic data skills and explore the potential of digital humanities methods for making exhibitions.
+This module will challenge you to explore the potential of digital humanities methods for curating exhibitions.
+It will cover a wide spectrum of issues that you encounter while working with data collections.
+You will develop skills that you need for curating exhibitions, as well as a range of critical and (data) analytical skills.
 Through readings, discussions and field trips, you will also develop critical thinking about how museums shape knowledge through their classification and ordering of collections, as well as their interpretation and presentation in exhibitions.

-practice their communicative skills in weekly debates and in the presentation of their own research topic;
+practice communicative skills in weekly debates and in the presentation of their own research topic;

-develop their research skills in formulating a relevant research question and writing a paper on this subject of their own choice.
+develop research skills in formulating a relevant research question to curate an exhibition;

-Research Master students that take this course will write a paper that reflects the demands of the Research Master.
-That is, they will have to formulate more complex and original research questions than the MA students, include a critical positioning towards the state of the art of its subject, and produce a longer paper (5000 words excluding annotations and bibliography instead of 4000 words).
+Research Master students that take this course will curate an exhibition that reflects the demands of the Research Master.
+That is, they will have to formulate more complex and original research questions than the MA students, include a critical positioning towards the state of the art of its subject, and go more in-depth within their writing (using 5000 words excluding annotations and bibliography instead of 4000 words).

 Mode of instruction